drshahizan/research-material/readme.md

 # The top list of academic research databases
 Whether you are writing a thesis, dissertation, or research paper it is a key task to survey prior literature and research findings.
 More likely than not, you will be looking for trusted resources, most likely peer-reviewed research articles.
 Academic research databases make it easy to locate the literature you are looking for.
 We have compiled the top list of trusted academic resources to help you get started with your research:

 ## 1. [Scopus](https://www.scopus.com)
 Scopus is one of the two big commercial, bibliographic databases that cover scholarly literature from almost any discipline.
 Beside searching for research articles, Scopus also provides academic journal rankings, author profiles, and an h-index calculator.

+* Coverage: approx. 71 million items
+* References: 1.4 billion
+* Discipline: Multidisciplinary
+* Access options: Limited free preview, full access by institutional subscription only
+* Provider: Elsevier

 ## 2. Web of Science
 Web of Science also known as Web of Knowledge is the second big bibliographic database.
 Usually, academic institutions provide either access to Web of Science or Scopus on their campus network for free.

-Coverage: approx. 100 million items
+* Coverage: approx. 100 million items
-References: 1.4 billion
+* References: 1.4 billion
-Discipline: Multidisciplinary
+* Discipline: Multidisciplinary
-Access options: institutional subscription only
+* Access options: institutional subscription only
-Provider: Clarivate (formerly Thomson Reuters)
+* Provider: Clarivate (formerly Thomson Reuters)
-Web of Science landing page
+* Web of Science landing page
-Web of Science: 100+ million scientific articles
+* Web of Science: 100+ million scientific articles

 ## 3. PubMed
 PubMed is the number one resource for anyone looking for literature in medicine or biological sciences.
 PubMed stores abstracts and bibliographic details of more than 30 million papers and provides full text links to the publisher sites or links to the free PDF on PubMed Central (PMC).

-Coverage: approx. 30 million items
+* Coverage: approx. 30 million items
-References: NA
+* References: NA
-Discipline: Medicine, Biological Sciences
+* Discipline: Medicine, Biological Sciences
-Access options: free
+* Access options: free
-Provider: NIH
+* Provider: NIH
-Search interface of PubMed
+* Search interface of PubMed
-The new PubMed labs interface: a glimpse into the future of the newly designed PubMed search interface.
+* The new PubMed labs interface: a glimpse into the future of the newly designed PubMed search interface.

 ## 4. ERIC
 For education sciences, ERIC is the number one destination.
 ERIC stands for Education Resources Information Center, and is a database that specifically hosts education-related literature.